swordfatih/CNGui/README.md

 ```

 Check `CNGui::Object`'s members to see what you can use for your object.
 If you need more style parameters to customize your object add it to the `CNGui::Style` struct.
-Feel free to share your new super widgets with the other users !
+Feel free to share your new super objects with the other users !